tkdesign/userfunc_en/readme.md

 ﻿What is Userfunc_en VBA?
 =====================

-Userfunc_ru VBA is add-in for Microsoft Office Excel.
+Userfunc_en VBA is english version add-in for Microsoft Office Excel.
 Contains subroutines and functions for automating routine tasks of editing and checking tables, invoices and other business documentation.

 How to install?
 ---------------